Skip to content

 Cirl bunting

 The Cirl Bunting is a passerine bird that belongs to the Emberizidae family.
-It is commonly found in southern Europe, including Mediterranean islands and north Africa.
+It is commonly found in southern Europe, including the Mediterranean islands and North Africa.

-Unlike other species, it is a resident bird and does not travel during winters.
+Unlike other species, it is a resident bird and does not travel during winter.
 The bird prefers to reside in open areas with some scrub and is prevalent in such regions.

-The finches and Emberizidae families got separated into two distinct groups by modern authors.
+Modern authors separated the finches and Emberizidae families into two distinct groups.

 The Cirl Bunting is a warm-weather bird that breeds in southern Europe, often in areas with light vegetation.
-Its scientific name is Emberiza cirlus.Scientific classification:
+Its scientific name is Emberiza circus.

 Also Featured In: Most Common Birds of SardiniaMost Popular Birds in Mallorca